 You’ll also need to register your residency at the camara, to formalize your residency in Portugal.

-For those working or retiring, you may be eligible for a social security number (segurança social).
+You may be eligible for a social security number (segurança social) for those working or retiring.
 The process for this depends on your employment status and work permit.